-When you apply for the funding – specific criteria and eligibility will be outlined in the scope of the competition.
-Eligibility rules vary for each competition, and they should be thoroughly read to ensure full understanding in order to see if they’re right for your proposal.
+When you apply for the funding specific criteria and eligibility will be outlined in the scope of the competition.
+Eligibility rules vary for each competition, so these should be thoroughly read to see if they’re right for your proposal.
 Depending on which competition you apply through, you may work alone on your project, or form a consortium.

 - Innovate UK initiatives

-The open programme is a great all-rounder, supporting innovation from any business within any area of the UK economy, so any sector or technology base can apply.
+The open programme is a great all-rounder, supporting innovation from any business within any area of the UK economy, so all sectors or technology bases can apply.

 Knowledge Transfer Partnerships

-If you’re looking to increase your knowledge and expertise, then the Knowledge Transfer Partnership allows you and your company to work with an academic organisation, where a highly-qualified graduated will offer additional help and insights.
+If you’re looking to increase your knowledge and expertise, then the Knowledge Transfer Partnership allows you and your company to work with an academic organisation, where a highly qualified graduate will offer additional help and insights.

-A pilot programme that seeks to fund research teams in order to accelerate the time it takes to get ideas from the lab and into the commercial sphere.
+Some ideas and projects deserve to be seen by as wide an audience as possible.
+ICURe is a pilot programme that seeks to fund research teams so they can accelerate the time it takes to get ideas from the lab and into the commercial sphere.

 If you have a healthcare project and need to test or fund it, the Biomedical Catalyst can be incredibly beneficial.
-The grant can speed and scale up ideas that can prevent and manage diseases, improve detection and diagnoses, and tailor treatments to the individual in order to improve patient outcomes.
+The grant can speed and scale up ideas concerned with the prevention and management of diseases, improve detection and diagnoses, and tailor treatments to the individual in order to improve patient outcomes.

 This programme offers funding to UK businesses and researchers to develop ideas that help contribute to the need for clean, affordable and secure energy.
 It funds projects from early-stage through to commercialisation, bringing new energy solutions to market at an increased rate.

-A relatively new body that works in partnership with universities, research organisations, businesses, charities, and government to foster research and innovation.
+A relatively new body, UK Research and Innovation work in partnership with universities, research organisations, businesses, charities, and governments to foster research and innovation across a range of fields and sectors.
 Through individual and collective work, they operate across the country with a combined budget of more than £6 billion.